 One of the most common questions I get from readers interested in becoming an enrolled agent (EA) is: How long does it take to become an Enrolled Agent (EA)?
-The other most common question is “How hard is the Enrolled Agent exam?”
+The other most common question is, “How hard is the Enrolled Agent exam?”

 Depending on your tax knowledge, becoming an enrolled agent can take 3-8 months.

-You may hear some enrolled agents boast that the EA exam is easy and they passed it in just a few weeks.
+You may hear some enrolled agents boast that the EA exam is easy and that they passed it in just a few weeks.
 Yet, the reality is that most candidates are not able to pass in 1 month.

-The two blackout months (March and April) allow the exam administrators to make any necessary adjustments to the exam.
+Two blackout months (March and April) allow the exam administrators to make any necessary adjustments to the exam.
 They also use this time to update the content according to the most recent tax law.

-If you are not super familiar with the current tax code, getting ready to pass all 3 parts may take you a few hundred hours.
+For example, if you are not super familiar with the current tax code, getting ready to pass all 3 parts may take you a few hundred hours.